Elena-MyOne/momentum/README.md

 ## Description

 The Momentum project is an analog [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) application from Google Chrome.
 The application shows the time and username.
 The background image and greeting changes depending on the time of day.
-It also has a clock, images slider, weather widget, audio player, quote of the day widget, and settings.
+It also has a clock, images slider, weather widget, audio player, quote of the day widget, todo list, and settings.
 The settings allow changing language and hiding some of the widgets.

 ## Screenshot